 Our Myeloid Modulator Platform reawakens myeloid cells to attack tumor cells.
 We identified monoclonal antibodies that are capable of binding to and agonizing a novel cell surface protein (referred to as TAM1) on tumor-supportive macrophages.
 The activation of these macrophages results in the production of pro-inflammatory cytokines, consistent with the characteristics of tumor-destructive macrophages.
 TAM1 may have the potential to reprogram tumor-supportive macrophages into tumor-destructive macrophages to elicit a productive anti-tumor immune response.
 Additionally, KRAS and TP53 mutations may upregulate TAM1 on tumor-associated myeloid cells and could provide an avenue to develop precision medicine with an immune modulator.

-Bolt Biotherapeutics Presents BDC-1001 Ongoing Clinical Trial Design and Supportive Preclinical Data at Society for Immunotherapy of Cancer Annual Meeting
+Bolt Biotherapeutics Presents Ongoing Clinical Trial Poster at San Antonio Breast Cancer Symposium 2020 Virtual Meeting

 Data Published in Nature Cancer Highlight Preclinical Proof of Concept of Bolt Biotherapeutics’ Boltbody™ ISAC Platform